 Following on from their 2015 début Os, Starfall is the trio’s second album.
-Released in CD format on 21 September 2018 last and available from the band’s website, Starfall is also available digitally on PEOPLE/37d03d, the artist-led collective co-founded by Justin Vernon and The National’s Aaron and Bryce Dessner.
+Released in CD format on 21 September 2018 last, Starfall is also available digitally on PEOPLE/37d03d, the artist-led collective co-founded by Justin Vernon and The National’s Aaron and Bryce Dessner.

 The Slow Moving Clouds project originates from two distinct partnerships.
 Formed in the early 2010s by Danny Diamond and Aki, the fiddle and nyckelharpa/accordion duet Danny & Aki set about to explore an Irish and Nordic repertoire, finding a common ground between the two traditions.
 The duo released “Music from the Irish, American and Nordic Traditions” in 2012.